Quansight-Labs/quansight-labs-site/posts/2019/11/metadsl-talk.md

 Which brings me to the most practically relevent conversations...
 Dataframes!

-I was excited to reconnect with Marc LAST NAME, after meeting him a few years ago at SciPy.
-Congratulations to him for winning a community (NAME OF AWARD) awards at the NumFocus summit last weekend!
-He ran a docs sprint for Pandas that drew XXX people and is mentoring XXX new women to contribute to Pandas.
+I was excited to reconnect with Marc Garcia, after meeting him a few years ago at SciPy.
+Congratulations to him for being awarded the Project Sustainabuility award at the NumFocus summit last weekend!
+He ran a docs sprint for Pandas that drew 500 people and is mentoring 26 new women to contribute to Pandas.

 We talked about how we could think about targeting different backends and optimizing Pandas.
-His notion is that they are already exploring this for small chunks of computatoin.
+His notion is that they are already exploring this for small chunks of computation.
 Like adding a `backend` flag to some larger operations to run them through different systems.
 They just implemented this for plotting as well.
 He said to move Pandas anywhere, it has to be incremental, that a full rewrite would be less likely to succeed.

 I was also thrilled to meet Jeff Reback for this first time, who heriocally helps manage the Pandas and Ibis projects, answering your issues and merging your pull requests.
 If you haven't hear of Ibis, it's a lazy Pandas project that can target different backends, like SQL databases.
-At Quansight, Ivan XXX has implemented a backend for the OmniSci GPU database (LINK TO BLOG POST OR WORK?), so that you can run queries over millions of rows very quickly from Python with a familiar API.
+At Quansight, Ivan Ogasawara has implemented a [backend for the OmniSci GPU database][ibis-omnisci], so that you can run queries over millions of rows very quickly from Python with a familiar API.
 This seems like a nice project to see if `metadsl` has legs.

 We should take a look at C# LINQ for inspiration here, to see how they had to update their type system to support it.
 We will have to also upstream some of [these changes][python-typing-dataframe] to Python's core typing.